Arm kit software installation

 Generate a system.d file for auto-startup

-If you want the reachy_sdk_server launch file to be started automatically when your computer starts, you can use our systemd file:
+If you want that all Reachy’s ROS2 packages start automatically when your computer starts, you can use our systemd file:

 cd ~/reachy_ws/src/reachy_sdk_server bash generate-service-file.bash

 This command should have created a file called reachy_sdk_server.service.
 To activate this service, you need to copy it to